 Advanced Search and other features

-Advanced Search is useful when you know the limits you want to set on results prior to your search.
-You can preset to narrow your results by content type, date, discipline, full text or language whilst searching within specific fields, for example, by author, title, volume or issue.
-For help using Advanced Search, Ask our Librarians.|
+Advanced Search is useful when you know the limits to set on results prior to a search.
+Searches can be filtered by material type, date or language when searching within specific fields.
+For example, by author, title, or subject.